wood1986/docker-library/virtualbox.vboxwebsrv.phpvirtualbox/README.md

 ### How can I use my own settings?

-* You don't have to modify any `Dockfile`.
+* You don't have to modify any `Dockerfile`s.

 * Take a look the `virtualbox.vboxwebsrv.phpvirtualbox/Makefile`.

-* You just need to modify the variables in `Makefile` at the top.
+* You just need to modify the variables at the top of `Makefile`.

-### Why can't I build on my machine?
+### Why can't I build or run on my machine?

 * To build it successfully, you have to check two things.
   * Host's kernel build must be located at `/lib/modules/`.
-  * Host's version must be same as `kernel-devel` version installed in container.
+  * Host's kernel version must be same as `kernel-devel` version which will be installed inside the container.

+* To run it successfully, you have to check two things.
+  * `--privileged` and  `-v /lib/modules/:/lib/modules/` are required to run `vboxwebsrv`
+  * `--link $(VBOXWEBSRV)` is required to run `phpvirtualbox`

-So I recommend the OS of the host and the container should use the same distribution and version.
+* So I recommend host's OS and container's image should be in the same Linux distribution and version.

+* Again, please refer to `virtualbox.vboxwebsrv.phpvirtualbox/Makefile`.
+You will learn a lot from this file.